gabmichels/cw-rag-core/PHASE-0-TODO.md

 **Documentation & Operations**: ✅ 100% Complete

 **RECOMMENDATION**: Phase-0 is ✅ COMPLETE and PRODUCTION READY.
 Zenithfall tenant is fully operational and validated for immediate production deployment.

+---

+## Phase 2 Update (2025-09-22)

+Phase 2 retrieval and answer synthesis pipeline has been successfully completed and integrated with the Phase 0 foundation.
+All Phase 0 infrastructure components (Qdrant, embeddings, authentication, PII detection) continue to operate as the foundation for the advanced Phase 2 features including hybrid search, reranking, and LLM answer synthesis.

+**Status**: Phase 0 foundation remains ✅ COMPLETE and supports Phase 2 advanced features.